Stochastic grid bundling method for backward stochastic differential equations: Numerical Experiments

 \subsection{Results}

 The results are given as the average values of 10 separated runs of the algorithm.

 We first consider the results of the explicit version of our algorithm applied to Example 1, namely test cases 1a, 1b and 1c, in Table \ref{test_result_explicit}.
 This test can be seen as a proof of concept.
-As suggested in our proof of error, our algorithm converges when the number of steps $N$, the number of bundles $B$ and the ratio $M/B$ tend to infinity.
+As mentioned, we design the test in such a way that the number of steps $N$, the number of bundles $B$ and the ratio $M/B$ all tend to infinity.
+As expected, our algorithm converges under this setting.
 Moreover, the total variation of the absolute errors among each successful run converges with respect to $J$ too, as the reader can read from the second part of Table \ref{test_result_explicit}.
 It is defined as the sum of the individual differences between the Monte Carlo result of each run (which is not rejected) and the analytic solution, divided by the total number of successful runs.

 While we have not shown the proof of convergence for the Crank–Nicolson scheme, where $\theta_1 = \theta_2 = 0.5$, our numerical tests for test cases 1d, 1e, 1f, in Table \ref{test_result_crank_nicolson}, suggest that it works well in our framework.